aeternity/tutorials/smart-contract-usage-in-javascript-sdk.md

     console.log('available count decoded:', decodedAvailableCount.value);

-    // call the 'owner_withdraw' function ithout any arguments, so '()' is used, catch any possible errors const calledWithdraw = await client.contractCall(deployed.address, 'sophia-address', deployed.address, 'owner_withdraw', {args: '()'}).catch(decodeError);
+    // call the 'owner_withdraw' function without any arguments, so '()' is used, catch any possible errors const calledWithdraw = await client.contractCall(deployed.address, 'sophia-address', deployed.address, 'owner_withdraw', {args: '()'}).catch(decodeError);

     // log the bytecode result to the console